 Why You Need the Best Sacramento Rental Property Management Team on Your Side

-If you find yourself looking to make extra money by renting out your house in Sacramento, you need SAC-METRO on your side.
+If you find yourself looking to make extra money by renting out your house in Sacramento, you need Select on your side.
 With more than 35 years of experience in the industry, we know property management.
 Future homeowners have been forced to wait longer before buying their first house due to the economy, and you, as a Sacramento homeowner can benefit from it.
-Clients can depend on SAC-METRO to handle all things property management – from marketing the home, to getting it rent ready, finding you the reliable and clean tenant that you expect, taking care of all maintenance scheduling and contracting on the home, and much more.
+Clients can depend on Select to handle all things property management – from marketing the home, to getting it rent ready, finding you the reliable and clean tenant that you expect, taking care of all maintenance scheduling and contracting on the home, and much more.
 Let us make you rich.
 Call us today.